Is Sexting Illegal? Know Your State Laws

 Sexting involves the transmission of sexually suggestive or provocative images between a couple or among a group of people.
 The content may be text-based or photographic.
 In some instances, it may include videos.
 Sexting generally begins to run afoul of the law when it involves nudes or other explicit images of minors.

 When people first began to refer to these activities as “sexting,” it described intimate conversations between romantic partners.
-However, sexting laws may also take revenge porn into consideration.
+However, sexting laws may also consider revenge porn.
 At the time of writing this web page, 42 states had laws that specifically addressed revenge porn.

 What Are the Differences in Sexting Laws by State?